pauloddr/bind-callbacks/README.md

 ## Disclaimer

-This may be considered an [over-optimization technique](https://en.wikipedia.org/wiki/Program_optimization#When_to_optimize), and can be considered an anti-pattern.
+This may be considered an [over-optimization technique](https://en.wikipedia.org/wiki/Program_optimization#When_to_optimize), and thus an anti-pattern.
 Use at your own risk.

 ## Usage

-Consider the following class:
+Consider the following ES6 class:

 ```javascript
 class Thing {